pslucas0212/RHEL-Study-Guide-Install-and-Update-Software-Packages/README.md

 Error: No matching Packages to list
 ```

 We have the exact version of the package located in the /home/student directory.
 Let's go there and check the package out.
 We use -qi for query information.
 The -i can also come after the package name.
-Note that rpm -i <package name> isused for installation via rpm and rpm -e <package name> is use for removing or erasing the package.
+Note that rpm -i <package name> is used for installation via rpm and rpm -e <package name> is used for removing or erasing the package.
+You can update an existing package with rpm -U <package name>.
 ```
 # cd /home/student
 # pwd